aravart/speech-games/README.md

 ## EXAMPLE OBJECTS

 These are examples of the objects passed from the parser down to the interpreter for the most complex (most specifications) command of each command type.
-When a property could have been specified but wasn't (simple command given), the field in the parser's utterance object is just an empty string.
 <br/>

 ### ATTACH: "attach block 1 after block 2": <br/>